MaxKostov/DSL_Labs/src/main/java/uni/project/reports/Lab1rep.md

 ---

+## Theoretical Background on Finite Automaton

+A finite automaton is a mathematical model of computation used to represent and recognize regular languages.
+It consists of a finite set of states, a finite set of input symbols (alphabet), transitions between states based on input symbols, an initial state, and a set of accepting (final) states.

+There are two main types of finite automata:

+1. **Deterministic Finite Automaton (DFA)**: For each state and input symbol, there is exactly one transition to a next state.
+2. **Non-deterministic Finite Automaton (NFA)**: For a given state and input symbol, there can be multiple possible next states.

+Key components of a finite automaton:

+- **Q**: Finite set of states.
+- **Σ**: Finite set of input symbols (alphabet).
+- **δ**: Transition function \( \delta: Q \times \Sigma \rightarrow Q \), describing state transitions based on input symbols.
+- **q0**: Initial state (\( q_0 \in Q \)).
+- **F**: Set of accepting (final) states (\( F \subseteq Q \)).

+A string is accepted by a finite automaton if there is a sequence of transitions from the initial state to an accepting state after processing all input symbols.

+Finite automata are fundamental in the study of formal languages, as they correspond precisely to regular languages.
+Regular grammars can be transformed into finite automata and vice versa, which is a key concept in the theory of computation.

+---

 ## Implementation

 ### 1. Grammar Class
 Implemented a class `Grammar` with methods to generate valid strings and convert the grammar to a finite automaton.

 #### Here is my `generateString` method:
 ```java
 public String generateString() {